“Non-Toxic” Labels and the Complexity of Perfume Safety

 At Society Botanica, we choose wariness, not fear.
 We acknowledge the history that justifies consumer concern, but we refuse to weaponize that concern through empty marketing claims.
 Instead, we apply the most stringent global standards, scrutinize emerging research, and consciously avoid poorly studied or environmentally harmful ingredients.

-Our goal is not to chase a “non-toxic” label—it is to create perfumes that are gentle on skin, respectful of the environment, and grounded in both science and botanical tradition.
+Our goal is not to loosely use a “non-toxic” label— we use that label studiously and with transparency behind what we mean.
+Our goal always remains to create perfumes that are gentle on skin, respectful of the environment, and grounded in both science and botanical tradition.
 This philosophy lives in our Cedar & Mandarin Body Wash and Cedar & Mandarin Body Lotion.
+Feeling safe in our decisions when we use labels like "non-toxic" is strengthened by a willingness to be transparent about our approach.
+We welcome questions about any of our formulas.
+Reach out at hello@societybotanica.com.

 Related Reading & Products